eCPD - Project Sirius Online Workshop

-We invite all to attend an engaging and thought provoking session on Project Sirius, from the SSSI Land Surveying Commission (LSC) .
+We invite all to register for the recording of this engaging and thought provoking session on Project Sirius, from the SSSI Land Surveying Commission (LSC) .

 During the LSC National Committee meeting in December 2021, members clearly identified an urgent need to acknowledge future surveyors’ role in wider society.
 The committee felt fundamental to progress as an industry and as a profession is to recognise the high value skills and knowledge surveyors currently hold and use today and will need in the future.

 We have aptly named this initiative Project Sirius, after the European name for the